EvangeliaPetraki/Ultrasound_Classification_CNN_CNN-LSTM/README.md

-# Multiclass & Binary Ultrasound Frame and Video classification
+# Multiclass & Binary Ultrasound Frame and Video Classification using a CNN and a hybrid CNN-LSTM model

 This repository contains the code used in the study: